False memory syndrome: Sexual abuse cases

 The question of the accuracy and dependability of a repressed memory that someone has later recalled has contributed to some investigations and court cases, including cases of alleged sexual abuse or child sexual abuse (CSA).
 The research of Elizabeth Loftus has been used to counter claims of recovered memory in court and it has resulted in stricter requirements for the use of recovered memories being used in trials, as well as a greater requirement for corroborating evidence.
 In addition, some U.S. states no longer allow prosecution based on recovered memory testimony.
 Insurance companies have become reluctant to insure therapists against malpractice suits relating to recovered memories.

-Supporters of recovered memories argue that there is "overwhelming evidence that the mind is capable of repressing traumatic memories of child sexual abuse."
+Supporters of recovered memories argue that there is overwhelming evidence that the mind is capable of repressing traumatic memories of child sexual abuse.
 Whitfield states that the "false memory" defense is "seemingly sophisticated, but mostly contrived and often erroneous."
 He states that this defense has been created by "accused, convicted and self-confessed child molesters and their advocates" to try to "negate their abusive, criminal behavior."
 Brown states that when pro-false memory expert witnesses and attorneys state there is no causal connection between CSA and adult psychopathology, that CSA doesn't cause specific trauma-related problems like borderline and dissociative identity disorder, that other variables than CSA can explain the variance of adult psychopathology and that the long-term effects of CSA are non-specific and general, that this testimony is inaccurate and has the potential of misleading juries.

 Malpractice cases

 During the late 1990s, there were multiple lawsuits in the United States in which psychiatrists and psychologists were successfully sued, or settled out of court, on the charge of propagating iatrogenic memories of childhood sexual abuse, incest, and satanic ritual abuse.

-Some of these suits were brought by individuals who later declare that their recovered memories of incest or satanic ritual abuse had been false.
-The False Memory Syndrome Foundation uses the term retractors to describe these individuals, and have shared their stories publicly.
+Some of these suits were brought by individuals who later declared that their recovered memories of incest or satanic ritual abuse had been false.
+The False Memory Syndrome Foundation uses the term retractors to describe these individuals, and has shared their stories publicly.
 There is debate regarding the total number of retractions as compared to the total number of allegations, and the reasons for retractions.